Kay-Wilkinson/BX_Message_Board/README.md

 ### Installing

-Open a new virtualenv and install the requirements.txt file into the new developement environment.
+Open a new virtualenv and install the requirements.txt file into the new development environment.
 Open your browser and go to localhost to view the project.
 Click 'Register' to begin.